Tooth Pain Relief: Home Remedies, Causes, and When to See a Dentist

 Smoking tobacco products can significantly impact your oral health.
 Tobacco smoke reduces blood flow to your gums, leaving them vulnerable to bacteria, making your gum disease-prone.

-Quit smoking to maintain healthy teeth and gums.
+To keep your teeth and gums healthy, stop smoking.
 Your dentist can offer helpful tips or suggest a treatment programme to help you quit smoking and prevent the causes of dental pain.

 Seek Professional Dental Care